Dalbed349/Data-Structures/WeeklyAssignment6/README.md

    var thisQuery = "SELECT Address, lat, long FROM aalocations WHERE lat<40.8;";
 ```

-5. Above code produces the result found in AAQuery.png.
-Address locations are only shown if their latitude is less than 40.8.
-  6. Full capture of pg module to connect query to database:
+  5. Full capture of pg module to connect query to database:
 ```
 const client = new Client(db_credentials);
 client.connect();